Carnival Memphis: Mardi Gras era

 In the 1870s, Memphis was looking to regain its economic vitality and prosperity.
 Along with much of the South and the nation as a whole, Memphis was suffering from the devastation of the Civil War and Reconstruction.
 In 1872, the city of Memphis celebrated Mardi Gras, keeping with the traditional Christian liturgical calendar just before the season of Lent, similar to what was practiced in New Orleans, Louisiana, and other cities.
-The celebration was the brainchild of local businessmen such as David P. Hadden and former Confederate soldier Colton Greene, who in 1871 proposed the idea in response to the Memphis Daily Appeal's call for ideas and plans to boost the city's economy and business community.
+The celebration was the brainchild of local businessmen such as David P. Hadden and former Confederate soldier Colton Greene, who in 1871 proposed the idea in response to the Memphis Daily Appeals call for ideas and plans to boost the city's economy and business community.
 The celebration rivaled those of New Orleans.
 Greene—best remembered as the founder of the Memphis Mardi Gras—also founded the Mystic Society of Memphi that funded and organized the social events of the carnival.
 With the help of Hadden and others, “Greene persuaded railroad companies to lower fares during the celebrations, hired fashionable artists and costumers and succeeded in attracting huge crowds for the grand parades.”
 Over the course of the years, more secret societies, or “krewe” systems formed and were instrumental in planning and staging the big parade and elaborate balls and parties to celebrate and serve as the face of the festive season.

 The carnival featured colorful costumes, inspired by the cultures of classical antiquity: Greece, Rome, and Egypt.
 Playing on the Egyptian roots of its name, Memphis artists and designers used imagery in floats, invitations, and flyers to give the party a mystical feeling.
 The festival had its own inventive origin story, created by artists such as Memphis artist Carl Gutherz.
 Gutherz was commissioned to create elaborate invitations to society parties and balls, which created interest and envy.
 Sketches of floats and events by Gutherz appeared in national magazines and publications and were essential the success of Memphis Mardi Gras.
 A Memphis Daily Appeal account of the first Memphis Mardi Gras estimated 20,000 people attended in a city of slightly more than 40,000.